vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 An operand's name is author-facing vocabulary for source inspection and analysis.
 It also keeps a display rule, optional generic role, exact source range, and—when useful for presentation—both encoded and resolved values.
 Compiler-cursor execution does not consume this named list.
 Each action stores only the positional values required by its generated typed executor, so playback needs neither operand IDs nor string lookup.

-Complete source-free commands do not retain encoded bytes. `commandBytes` and byte spans remain temporarily on `TrackProgram` for unmigrated cursor dialects and partial malformed-command diagnostics.
-The source-free executor signature intentionally receives no `TrackProgram` or byte reader, making source reparsing during playback impossible.
+Complete source-free commands do not retain encoded bytes.
+The executor signature intentionally receives no `TrackProgram` or byte reader, making source reparsing during playback impossible.

 ### 8.2 `InstrumentSetAsset`